DanilKorotenko/CupsUtils/README.md

 ```
 ./getURIForPrinterName <printer-name>
 ```
-Get device_uri for specified printer name, which is obtained from getPrinters command.
+Get the device_uri for specified printer name, which is obtained from getPrinters command.

 The pair of utilities getPrinters and getURIForPrinterName show the information like: